Student Advisors

 How do I get a Tax File Number?

-The Australian Taxation Office (ATO) will be able to answer any questions in relation to tax in Australia, and are also able to issue you with a Tax File Number.
+The Australian Taxation Office (ATO) can answer your questions in relation to tax in Australia, and issue you with a Tax File Number.

 If you do not apply for a Tax File Number while working in Australia, you will have to pay a higher amount of tax.